 Short answer is: yes, if you are cooking the mushrooms.
 This is one of the many reasons why it is important to cook all mushrooms.
 Most of the time the infection is growing on the skin of the block and is benign to the mushroom.
 If the mold or bacteria has spread to the mushrooms, then probably not, but mushrooms in the wild generally will host a community of organisms.
 If you are in doubt, compost the mushrooms, clean the block, then try again.

-What if the block breaks or the corners on the bottom break off when it is removed from the plastic bag?
+What if the block breaks within the plastic bag?

 This is no big deal as the mycelium will heal itself back together.
-So if the corners break off when the bag is opened or folded, it is not a big deal.
 However, if a significant crack in the block has resulted from transport or an accidental drop, allow the block a few days to recover and heal itself within the bag prior to opening.

 What if I go away for a few days or weeks while I'm growing the mushrooms?